-If you are in suspicion or sure that your system is a victim of a malware attack, the first order of business is to physically unplug the same from any connected network.
+If you are suspicious or sure that your system is a victim of a malware attack, the first order of business is to physically unplug the same from any connected network.
 It can either be your Wi-Fi router, or your broadband connection.

 2. Boot your PC into Safe Mode

-Safe mode is a diagnostic mode, Here only the critical programs and processes are loaded which makes it harder for a malware to load itself and execute as soon as windows starts.
-As the harmful files are not active, it becomes easier for you to remove them from your system.
+Safe Mode is a diagnostic mode, so only critical programs and processes are loaded here because it makes it difficult for the malware to load itself and execute as soon as Windows starts.
+So since the harmful files are not active, it is easy for you to remove them from your system.

-To Enter safe mode just restart your machine and press f8 key, keep pressing until window loads with safe mode.
-Or you can use Networking method to enable safe mode.
+To Enter safe mode just restart your machine and press the f8 key, keep pressing until the window loads with safe mode.
+Or you can use the Networking method to enable safe mode.